On Saturday, it will have been one year since my parents drove to our house with this guy in tow.

 Luckily, that night we realized what had happened.
 Jezebel had an old toy, a cat dancer, one of those long, dangly fabric pieces that is attached to a stick.
 When you dangle it in the air, cats jump for it.

-I realize this is a cooking blog, and so I’ll keep the gross details to a minimum here… But you know that trick that clowns do, where they pull a long piece of fabric out of their pocket, and it just keeps coming and coming and coming?
+I realize this is a cooking blog.
+So I’ll keep the gross details to a minimum here… But you know that trick that clowns do, where they pull a long piece of fabric out of their pocket, and it just keeps coming and coming and coming?
 Well, something like that happened with Avon later that evening – all in one piece.

 Worst clown trick ever.